 A monochromatic scheme utilizes various tones, tints, or shades of one base color.
 This approach creates a harmonious and cohesive look while maintaining depth and interest due to subtle hue variations.

-Mixing light and dark shades within the same palette can add balance to any room’s decor.
-Employ lighter colors on larger surfaces such as walls; they create an illusion of spaciousness whereas darker hues used sparingly lend visual weight without overwhelming space.
+Mixing light and dark shades within the same palette can balance any room’s decor.
+Employ lighter colors on larger surfaces such as walls; they create an illusion of spaciousness, whereas darker hues sparingly lend visual weight without overwhelming space.

 Natural Light Influence On Colors